galiprandi/ch-github-user/README.md

 # GitHub Users Directory

-Web application built with Next.js (Page Router) to search, list, and mark GitHub users as favorites, and view their details and repositories.
+Web application built with Next.js to search, list, and mark GitHub users as favorites, and view their details and repositories.

 ![Screenshot](./public/screenshot-1.png)

-## Features
+## 📚 Features

 * **Home (CSR):**
   * Initial list of GitHub users.